ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/on-the-mark-consulting.md

 templateKey: portfolio-post
 date: 2020-01-01T15:05:10.000Z
 featuredpost: false
-title: On the Mark Consulting
+title: On the Mark Consulting // Web Copy
 subtitle: We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
 featuredimage: /img/temp-background-image.jpg